mdrijwan/fyp/readme.md

-**Basic Instruction for file configuration**
+# Basic Instruction for file configuration

 This is a server plus client base programme, therefore, you have to run it with  software like Xampp

 1. Please Extract the Zip File
 2. Get a Xampp Software and add the extracted zip file to you HTDOCS folder

-Database Configuration
+**Database Configuration**

-3. Locate  file `rijwan_fyp`
+3. Locate the file `rijwan_fyp`
-4. Import that .sql file into your database using PHP Admin or other means, Note that in my case, i use xampp software, while  name my database `rijwan_fyp`, therefore, it is advisable to name your same way,
+4. Import that `.sql` file into your database using PHP Admin or other means, Note that in my case, i use xampp software, while naming my database as `rijwan_fyp`, therefore, it is advisable to name your same way,
-5. Once done you should see list of table understand you database, A typical example  is "category_group"
+5. Once done you should see the list of tables in your database, A typical example  is "category_group"

->Note: please locate config file under library and check for database configuration just in case you protect your database with password and you name your database as new name rather than everblaz_etech
+>Note: please locate config file under library and check for database configuration just in case you protect your database with password and you name your database as new name rather than `rijwan_fyp`

 6. Please locate this line
 @mysql_connect ("localhost", "root", "")